picoAUDIO

 The picoAUDIO is a fully featured audio solution specially made for the TinyPICO ESP32 development board, featuring an I2S Stereo DAC, I2S Mono MEMS Microphone, builtin 3.7W Stereo Amplifier, dedicated Headphone Amplifier, I2C GPIO Extender and built-in MicroSD card reader.

 We utilise a low power NXP UDA1334A IC featuring a clear digital 16/20/24 bit, 44.1kHz, stereo audio DAC.
 Accompanying the DAC is a Knowles SPH0645 I2S digital mono microphone.
 This miniature low power MEMS microphone provides a low noise, 24 bit, 44.1kHz stream.
-Complimenting the DAC is the powerful Maxim MAX98306 3.7W stereo class D amplifier with stero speaker terminals and a Texas Instrumets TPA6132A2 stereo headphone amplifier with 3.5mm audio jack.
+Complimenting the DAC is the powerful Maxim MAX98306 3.7W stereo class D amplifier with stereo speaker terminals and a Texas Instruments TPA6132A2 stereo headphone amplifier with 3.5mm audio jack.

 Why use a DAC like this?